B.E.S.T. Project Fund

 Application Process

 The B.E.S.T.
-Project Selection Committee will review applications with a goal of advising students and their sponsors of the Committee’s decisions before the end of February.
+Project Selection Committee will review applications with a goal of advising students and their sponsors of the Committee’s decisions in late February/early March.

 The Committee may wish to interview students prior to making a final decision.